f5devcentral/f5-agility-labs-nginx/docs/class2/module3/lab/lab1.rst

 features to a live running NGINX Plus Virtual Machine.
 In this example we will enable Rate limiting to our Appster service

-1. Open **GitHub Desktop Client** and s◊itch to the **Current repository** to **“appster-lb”.** From here we can open the Project using the “**Open in Visual Studio Code**” button
+1. Open **GitHub Desktop Client** and switch to the **Current repository** to **“appster-lb”.** From here we can open the Project using the “**Open in Visual Studio Code**” button

    .. image:: ../images/image2.png

-2. Open ``www.appster.com.conf`` and enable rating limiting rule:
+2. Open ``www.appster.com.conf`` and enable the rating limiting rule:

-   A rate-limiting configuration has been preconfigured in this file and **commented out** (**disabled**).
+   Rate-limiting has been preconfigured in this file and is **commented out** (**disabled**).
 To enable rate-limiting, uncomment the following lines: